ABC Organic Gardener Magazine latest issue magazine cover.

 NATIVE OREGANO OR THYME Prostanthera rotundifolia

 This herb is closely related to P. incisa and has similar uses and growing requirements.
-They like rich well-drained soil, regular watering and can be grown in pots.
-They grow quickly and are somewhat short-lived.
+They thrive in rich, well-drained soil with regular watering and can be grown in pots.
+They grow quickly but have a relatively short lifespan.
 Regular tip pruning helps to promote longevity while keeping them bushy.
 Both feature masses of bright purple edible flowers in spring.

 Uses: Fresh leaves make fantastic herb butter, spread on crusty bread or melted over pasta or cooked vegetables.
-Use dried leaves in meat marinades or rubs, or with eggplant dishes, or cook with quinces or rhubarb.
+Alternatively, use dried leaves in meat marinades or rubs, with eggplant dishes, or cook with quinces or rhubarb.

 Buying: Both are available at retail nurseries or through online distributors.